jpxs-intl/RosaServer/README.md

 - Your directory should contain `libluajit.so`, `librosaserver.so`, `subrosadedicated.x64`, and the `data` folder (the last two can be found with your game install).
   - You will also need the `rosaserversatellite` binary if you plan to use the ChildProcess API.
 Make sure it has execute permissions.
 - There's a 99% chance you'll also want to use [RosaServerCore](https://github.com/jpxs-intl/RosaServerCore).
+- To run it, you'll need the following Ubuntu (or equivalent on your distro) packages: `lz4`, `libopus-dev`, `libsqlite3-dev`, OpenSSL (by default on most distros), and glibc from GCC 13.

 ## Running